 And here I am, telling you to write every day.

 What I mean by writing every day is not publishing a post on your blog every day.
-I mean, you should engage yourself in constant practice either as a way of writing and saving it as a draft, or you could tend to devote just 30 minutes a day to writing a never-to-be-published eBook.
+You should engage yourself in constant practice either as a way of writing and saving it as a draft, or you could tend to devote just 30 minutes a day to writing a never-to-be-published eBook.

 I used the latter very well.

 I have many never-to-be-published books sitting on my hard disk.
-I constantly practice this way, and it helps a lot in learning how to become a better writer.
+I constantly practice this way, which helps me learn how to become a better writer.

-What I do mostly is pick a topic, research it online from different sources, and start putting words in the text editor.
+I mostly pick a topic, research it online from different sources, and start putting words in the text editor.

-Some never-to-be-published ebooks may become your best-selling products when you’ve mastered what you do.
+Some never-to-be-published ebooks may become your best-selling products after mastering what you do.

 4. Write The Way You Speak.

 One of the best ways to write an article that cuts deep into your reader’s mind is to imagine or visualize it.
 Think your audience sitting in the same room with you, and he asked this question – the topic you’re writing about.

-Imagine every point, lesson, case study, the illustration you’re giving in your article are being directly delivered to your audience in the same room with you.
-He is right there in front of you while you’re speaking to him.
+Imagine every point, lesson, case study, and illustration you’re giving in your article being directly delivered to your audience in the same room.
+He is right there in front of you while you speak to him.

 Then write exactly the way you talk.
-Put down everything that comes to mind as a draft and see how you can weed out unwanted words.
-And edit to make it interesting, informative, and educating.
+Put down everything that comes to mind as a draft and see how to weed out unwanted words.
+And edit to make it interesting, informative, and educational.

 This is how you write an article that resonates with your readers.
 An article that speaks directly to an audience.

 5. Like What you’re doing.

-If you don’t like writing, I mean, you don’t like the idea of sitting down for hours crafting words on paper – I don’t think you will master the art of creative writing.
+If you don’t like writing, you don’t like sitting down for hours crafting words on paper – I don’t think you will master the art of creative writing.